grafana/tempo/example/docker-compose/loki/readme.md

 docker-compose up -d
 ```

 At this point, the following containers should be spun up -
+If your docker-compose shows column "Name" like "loki-loki-1", you'd better modify the "container_name" correspondingly in step 3's query words.

 ```console
 docker-compose ps